sherlock-protocol/sherlock-v2-docs/audits/judging/README.md

 > Why?
 If we go straight to preliminary results, security researchers may get frustrated by the inaccurate judging done by the community

 - Lead Judge will know his start date as soon as the contest ends (if 500 issues then he starts 5 days after the contest ends)
-- Lead Judge gets (# of issues / 200) days to do this preliminary judging (so 500 issues would round up to 3 days)
+- Lead Judge gets (# of issues / 200) days to do this preliminary judging, with a minimum of 2 days. (so 500 issues would round up to 3 days)
 - Lead Judge only needs to focus on the controversial issues during this phase
 - Lead Judge must provide an explanation for every judgment
 - Checkpoint: Preliminary Results Announced